Convex-Dev/convex/README.md

 ```
 ./convex peer create --password=my-secret
 ```
-You wil always need to provide the password so that the CLI can access your Keystore file and save the new peer key.
+You wil always need to provide the `--password` so that the CLI can access your Keystore file and save the new peer key.

 The `peer create` command will generate the peer start command so you can copy and paste it into the command line, such as..